janipalsamaki/blog-work-data-management/README.md

 - Monitor the status of work flowing through the process.

-- View, manually fix, and re-run the failed items.
+- View, manually fix and re-run the failed items.

 # Learn more